Vatican at Closing Time Private Evening Tour with Sistine Chapel

 The Borgia Apartments are comprised of a suite of rooms in the Apostolic Palace in the Vatican.
 They were created for personal use by Pope Alexander VI (Rodrígo de Borgia, 1492-1503) and frescoed by early Renaissance artist Bernardino di Betto, nicknamed “Pinturicchio”.
 This apartment suite was closed off by Julius II, who refused to live in rooms formerly occupied by his despised predecessor.
 Until the rooms’ reopening at the end of the 19th century, the dynamic frescoes were obscured in black crepe.

-The Sistine Chapel at Night
+The Sistine Chapel with Fewer Crowds

 Your private evening Vatican tour concludes in Michelangelo’s Sistine Chapel, where the ceiling and the altar wall are adorned by world-famous and inspiring frescoes.
 Only when you enter the Sistine Chapel is it clear how high the ceiling is and how many paintings are up there.
 At this point, it is impossible not to appreciate how difficult is must have been for Michelangelo to lay on his back and toil at his masterpiece, year after year.